REFLEX: Reference-Free Evaluation of Log Summarization via Large Language Model Judgment: Abstract

 \section{Abstract}

 Evaluating log summarization systems is challenging due to the lack of high-quality reference summaries and the limitations of existing metrics like ROUGE and BLEU, which depend on surface-level lexical overlap.
 We introduce REFLEX, a reference-free evaluation metric for log summarization based on large language model (LLM) judgment.
 REFLEX uses LLMs as zero-shot evaluators to assess summary quality along dimensions such as relevance, informativeness, and coherence, without requiring gold-standard references or human annotations.
 We show that REFLEX produces stable, interpretable, and fine-grained evaluations across multiple log summarization dataset, and more effectively distinguishes model outputs than traditional metrics.
 REFLEX provides a scalable alternative for evaluating log summaries in real-world settings where reference data is scarce or unavailable.
+Code is available at: \href{https://github.com/prmudgal/Reflex}{\texttt{https://github.com/prmudgal/Reflex}}